Year 10

 This course is for:

-FOUR PERIOD: Active for Life | Health and PE
+• FOUR PERIOD: Fitness and Training | Health and PE

-FOUR PERIOD: Health and Human Development | Health and PE
+• FOUR PERIOD: Sports Science | Health and PE

-Curriculum Contribution tbc
+Curriculum Contribution $20

 Ever wonder how the rich get richer?
 Do you know the background of successful entrepreneurs such as Steve Jobs and Elon Musk?
 Join us as we investigate the secrets of success of famous entrepreneurs and reflect on how their success can inspire our success through exploration of entrepreneurial skills, effective advertising strategies, and technological advancements.
 Have you been mining bitcoin?
 Have you been curious about the share market?
 Investing is the way of the future!
 Join us as we play a game of high-risk and high reward.

-FOUR PERIOD: Geography – Greener Lifestyles, Greater Happiness | Humanities
+• FOUR PERIOD: Geography – Exploring our World, Shaping our Future | Humanities

 Do you wonder why Putin was able to invade the Ukraine?
 Have you ever wondered what is in the United Nations’ “Declaration of Human Rights”, or questioned Australia’s treatment of asylum seekers or Aboriginal & Torres Strait Islander Peoples?
 You will explore the wide world of international laws and global politics.
 You will use analysing and evaluation skills to determine who has power and who is powerless and why.
 You will investigate Australia’s political system and look at case studies involving the rights of asylum seekers and Indigenous Australians, as well as the international treaties and declarations that Australia is obligated to follow.

-FOUR PERIOD: The Original Influencers | Humanities
+• FOUR PERIOD: Philosophy: Uncovering The Mysteries of the Universe | Humanities

 Curriculum Contribution: $20